Fragrance chemicals can trigger allergies, asthma and migraines in many people.

 According to new research, "Overall, 34.7 % of the population reported health problems, such as migraine headaches and respiratory difficulties, when exposed to fragranced products" (Steinemann, 2016).

 Fragrance overuse at work and school is an indoor air quality issue.
 It can have medical effects similar to second-hand smoke.

 Please share this information to increase fragrance sensitivity awareness at home and work:

-See the tab "Encouraging Awareness" above.
+See the tab "Build Awareness" above.
 Here's some wording to try:

 We welcome suggestions on diplomatic but direct ways to inform folks that their scents are causing medical distress.

 Easily save time and money by making your own unscented hand soap, laundry detergent, shampoo and moisturizers.
 Click the Fragrance-free Alternatives tab above for recipes and suggestions for fragrance-free alternatives to try.
 See if they work for you too!

 Updated September, 2017.